 Many people are not exactly sure what to do when they have a compliant regarding a possible violation.
 What we advise is to first talk with your neighbor or the property owner.
 Politely explain the situation and ask for their cooperation in resolving the problem.
-If your good neighbor effort fails, contact us (anonymously if desired) in one of two ways:
+If your good neighbor effort fails, contact us (anonymously if desired) on our complaint line at 928-777-1320.

 When you call, be prepared to provide the following information: